 Textual ellipsis occurs in both speaking and writing, and is more related to specific grammar rules, with the omission of words that are in grammatically predictable sentence positions.

-Common examples are after the words and and but and for reducing adverbial and relative clauses.
+Common examples are to prevent repeating verb phrases, after the words and and but and for reducing adverbial and relative clauses.

 Words in the second clause (i.e. after and or but) can often be omitted because they have been specified in the previous clause: